JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ## Managing the state

-There is a persistent quality to the loaded image: it should consistently remain either visible or hidden across recompositions unless user clicks the button.
+The loaded image has a persistent quality: it should consistently remain either visible or hidden across recompositions unless user clicks the button.
 The `showContent` property in the `App()` composable is built using the `mutableStateOf()` function, which means it's a state object that can be observed: